-Sen. Billow: Madam Temporary Speaker, pursuant to the provisions of Standing Order No.45, I rise to present to the Senate business for the coming week.
+Hon.
+Senators, pursuant to the provisions of Standing Order No.45, this is to present to the Senate business for the coming week.

-On Tuesday, 26th May 2015, the Rules and Business Committee will meet at noon to schedule the business of the Senate for the week.
-Subject to further directions by the RBC, the Senate will continue with business that will not be concluded in today's Order Paper primarily focusing on debate and division on the report of the Mediation Committee on the Environmental Management and Coordination (Amendment) Bill

-(National Assembly Bill No.31 of 2014).
-This is one of the Bills with a constitutional timeline of $27^{th}$ May 2015.
+Tuesday 26th May 2015, the Rules and Business Committee will meet on Tuesday 26th May 2015 at noon to schedule the business of the Senate for the week.
+Subject to further directions by the RBC, the Senate will continue with business that will not be concluded in today's Order Paper primarily focusing on debate and division on the report of the Mediation Committee on the Environmental Management and Coordination (Amendment) Bill, National Assembly Bill No.31 of 2014).
+This is one of the Bills with a constitutional timeline of 27th May 2015.

-Then on Wednesday 27th May, 2015, the Senate will continue with business not concluded during Tuesday's sitting with priority being given to the Report by the Mediation Committee on the Division of Revenue Bill (National Assembly Bill No.11 of 2015).
+Then on Wednesday 27th May, the Senate will continue with business not concluded during Tuesday's sitting with priority being given to the Report by the Mediation Committee on the Division of Revenue Bill (National Assembly Bill No.11 of 2015).
 The Senate will consider any other business scheduled by the RBC on that day.

-On Thursday 28th May, 2015, the Senate will consider Bills at Second Reading and any other business scheduled by the RBC.
-Further, the Senate will debate a Motion of Adjournment of the Senate to a day other than the next normal sitting day subject to the Senate Calendar.
+On Thursday 28th May, the Senate will consider Bills at Second Reading and any other business scheduled by the RBC.
+Further, the Senate will debate a Motion the Adjournment of the Senate to a day other than the next normal sitting day subject to the Senate calendar.

-Let me take this opportunity to commend you all for your continued support; for availing yourselves to consider and pass Bills.
-I note with gratitude that yesterday alone we passed three Bills with a constitutional deadline, namely The Public Audit Bill (National Assembly Bill No.38 of 2014), The Public Procurement and Asset Disposal Bill (National Assembly Bill No.40 of 2014) and The Fair Administrative Action Bill (National Assembly Bill No.10 of 2015).
+Let me take this opportunity to commend you all for your continued support for availing yourselves to consider and pass Bills.
+I note with gratitude that yesterday alone we passed three Bills with a constitutional deadline, namely the Public Audit Bill (National Assembly Bill No.38 of 2014), the Public Procurement and Assets Disposal Bill (National Assembly Bill No.40 of 2014) and the Fair Administrative Action Bill (National Assembly Bill No.10 of 2015).